Microsoft/azure-docs.cs-cz/articles/azure-resource-manager/resource-group-template-functions-logical.md

 [!INCLUDE [updated-for-az](../../includes/updated-for-az.md)]

 ## <a name="and"></a>a
-`and(arg1, arg2)`
+`and(arg1, arg2, ...)`

-Kontroluje, zda jsou splněny obě hodnoty parametru.
+Kontroluje, zda jsou splněny všechny hodnoty parametrů.

 ### <a name="parameters"></a>Parametry